Bimo754/Dmap/README.md

 # 🤔 What is this?

-Dmap is a port scanning script that was created to discover open TCP ports <ins>with haste</ins>, that utilizes the tool [nmap](https://github.com/nmap/nmap)
+Dmap is a port scanning script designed to quickly discover open TCP ports <ins>with haste</ins>, utilizing the tool [nmap](https://github.com/nmap/nmap)

 <br>

 # ✨ Features

-Dmap is mostly used in HTB and TryHackMe machines, where speed is important to get first blood.
+Dmap is mostly used on HTB and TryHackMe machines, where speed is important to get “first blood.”

-Just supply an ip, and let it do the rest ;)
+Simply supply an IP address, and let it do the rest. ;)

-It will scan all possible TCP ports and then Version and Script scan them
+It will probe all open TCP ports and then perform version and script scans.

 # 🛠️ Installation

 1. Ensure [nmap](https://github.com/nmap/nmap) is installed on your system.
-2.
+2. Clone the repository and run the installer
 ```sh
 git clone https://github.com/Bimo754/Dmap
 cd Dmap